ksu-cs-textbooks/cis526/content/07-persistent-storage/04-relational-databases.md

 SELECT * FROM persons WHERE last='Smith';
 ```

 You will learn more about writing SQL queries in the CIS 580 course.
 You can also find an excellent guide on [W3C schools](https://www.w3schools.com/sql/), with interactive tutorials.
-We'll breifly cover some of the most important aspects of relational databases for web developers here, but you would be wise to seek out additional learning opportunities.
+We'll briefly cover some of the most important aspects of relational databases for web developers here, but you would be wise to seek out additional learning opportunities.
 Understanding relational databases well can make a great deal of difference in how performant your web applications are.

 The key to performance in relational databases is the use of _keys_ and _indices_.
 A key is a column whose values are unique (not allowed to be repeated).
 For example, the `id` column in the table above is a key.
 Specifically, it is a sequential primary key - for each row we add to the table it increases, and its value is determined by the database.
-Note the jump from `1` to `3` - there is no garuntee the keys will always be exactly one more than the previous one (though it commonly is), and if we delete rows from a table, the keys remain the same.
+Note the jump from `1` to `3` - there is no guarantee the keys will always be exactly one more than the previous one (though it commonly is), and if we delete rows from a table, the keys remain the same.

 ### Indices
 An index is a specialized data structure that makes searching for data faster.
 Consider the above table.
-If we wanted to find all people with the last name "Smith", we'd need to interate over each row, looking for "Smith".
+If we wanted to find all people with the last name "Smith", we'd need to iterate over each row, looking for "Smith".
 That is a linear **O(n)** complexity.
 It would work quickly in our example, but when our table has thousands or millions of rows (not uncommon for large web apps), it would be painfully slow.

-Remember learning about dictonaries or hash tables in your data structures course?
+Remember learning about dictionaries or hash tables in your data structures course?
 The lookup time for one of those structures is constant **O(1)**.
 Indices work like this - we create a specialized data structure that can provide the index we are looking for, i.e. an index built on the `Last` column would map `last => id`.
 Then we could retrieve all "Smith" last names from this structure in constant time **O(1)**.
 Since we know the primary key is unique and ordered, we can use some kind of divide-and-conquer search strategy to find all rows with a primary key in our set of matches, with a complexity of **O(n*log(n))**.
 Thus, the complete lookup would be **O(n*log(n)) + O(1)**, which we would simplify to **O(n*log(n)**, much faster for a large **n** than **O(n)**.

 {{% notice info %}}
-In truth, most SQL databases use [Balanced Trees (B-Trees)](https://en.wikipedia.org/wiki/B-tree) for thier indices; but the exact data structure is unimportant to us as web developers, as long as retrieval is efficient.
+In truth, most SQL databases use [Balanced Trees (B-Trees)](https://en.wikipedia.org/wiki/B-tree) for their indices; but the exact data structure is unimportant to us as web developers, as long as retrieval is efficient.
 {{% /notice %}}

 We can create an index using SQL.
 For example, to create an index on the column `last` in our example, we would use: